Exunys/Exunys-ESP/README.md

 -- or
 loadstring(game:HttpGet("https://raw.githubusercontent.com/Exunys/Exunys-ESP/main/src/ESP.lua"))()()
 ```
-This is equivalent to the `Load` function (which would be more optimized and faster).
+This is a pointer to the `Load` method.
+Loading the module this way would be a faster alternative.
 ```lua
 ExunysDeveloperESP.Load()
 ```